Bob Williams (coach): Returns to Clemson

 Williams then returned to Clemson in 1909.
-The 1909 season was notable for the resumption of the Clemson-Carolina rivalry after a five-year gap, caused by a near riot in October 1902.
+The 1909 season was notable for the resumption of the Clemson-Carolina rivalry after a five-year gap, caused by a near-riot in October 1902.
 The Tigers enjoyed a 6–3 season under Williams' guidance and defeated the Gamecocks, 6–0, in Columbia on November 4.

-Williams was replaced by Frank Dobson in 1910 who had a three-year run at the school, the first coach to actually have a signed contract.
+Williams was replaced by Frank Dobson in 1910 who had a three-year run at the school.
 With Dobson's departure after the 1912 season, Williams returned for the second time to the Clemson head coaching position.
-He, too, would serve for three years, 1913–1915.
+He, too, served for three years, from 1913 to 1915.
 The Tigers produced records of 4–4 in 1913, 5–3–1 in 1914, and 2–4–2 in 1915.
 In the 41 games that Williams coached in five seasons, he went 21–14–6, for a .585 winning percentage.

-Between the years of 1915 and 1926, Williams practiced law in Roanoke, Virginia, and was the city's mayor.
-He returned to coach Clemson for the final five games of the 1926 season.
+Between the years of 1915 and 1926, Williams practiced law in Roanoke, Virginia, and owned a contracting business with his brother.
+He also served as an official for college football games, including high profile games between Georgia Tech and Notre Dame in the early 1920s.

+He returned to coach Clemson for the final five games of the 1926 season after Bud Saunders was fired.

 Death

-Williams died after a stroke in DeLand, Florida in 1957.
+Williams died after a stroke in DeLand, Florida, in 1957.